Computer networking ain’t what it used to be. For starters,

 But that doesn’t mean it’s out of your reach.

-Take Marks Barfield, the architectural practise
+Take Marks Barfield, the architectural practice

 that designed the London Eye.

 To develop the Eye, the 16 strong staff used an

 internal network to share files and printers and to

 collaborate on such things as 3 D Modelling.

 And, they used an ISDN connection to the Internet to

 more than 1,000 drawings to be pushed around

 the world in the time it would take to pick up a phone to book a courier.